 I was in a furniture store the other day and happened to see some garland on one of the tables made from branch pieces that were painted.
 I loved the look and decided that I would make my own from birch branches.
 Birch is so pretty naturally so I wanted to keep the natural colors.
-By using branches in varying thicknesses, I was able to pick up all the different colors.
-The thicker branches have the nice white bark on them while the thinner branches are still dark.
+My DIY birch branch garland is so much fun to string together.

 This is a very simple project to do and you can use the garland on a table, fireplace mantel, over a window treatment or to decorate a tree.